image-source-control/image-source-control/readme.txt

 == Changelog ==

+= untagged =

+- only index the images of posts in the main loop to prevent getting it from filtered content

 = 2.0.0 =

 - the full source list is now updated when a post is visited for the first time not after being saved